byfar94/etch-a-sketch-odin/README.md

 # etch-a-sketch-odin

+CSS:
+    using display: grid

+Javascript:
+    for loop
-learned about DOM manipulation and events.
+    DOM manipulation and events

+        adding CSS styling using Javascript
+        adding classes using Javascript